Kate Michael: Notes

-Michael worked for three years as a Research Assistant for the Senate Health, Education, Labor and Pensions Committee under Senator Johnny Isakson of Georgia.
+Michael worked for three years as a research assistant for the Senate Health, Education, Labor and Pensions Committee under Senator Johnny Isakson of Georgia.
 Michael also worked for Congressman Ed Schrock from Virginia.

-Michael was recently chosen to be the face of a new women's Chic Boutique in DC called Green & Blue.
+Michael was chosen to be the face of a new women's Chic Boutique in DC called Green & Blue.
 On April 2, 2007, Green & Blue opened for business.
 On April 17, 2007, Michael was honored with the Verizon 2006-2007 Pollin Award for her service and dedication to the Washington DC community.
 The award is named in honor of Abe Pollin, Chairperson of the Washington Wizards and the Verizon Center.

 On July 8, 2007, Michael was presented with the honor of throwing out the ceremonial first pitch in the Washington Nationals home game against the Milwaukee Brewers.
 Nationals pitcher Jason Bergmann acted as her catcher.
 The game honored all of the area beauty queens as it was called "Miss DC Day at the Nationals."
 Michael for a time was one of the co-hosts of a regional sports talk show called "Just Another Sports Show."
 Michael also competed in the 2008 Miss District of Columbia USA pageant on November 24, 2007, and finished as 2nd runner-up.
 In May, 2008, Michael accepted a position with the Department of Employment Services.
 In August, 2008, Michael started her own business called "Consignment Cocktails."

+As of 2023, Michael was a writer, on-camera host, emcee, and model.